 In decimal time schemes that also deal with weeks, months, and years, there’s an even trickier problem.
 What should count as day 0?
 In other words, let’s say decimal dates were represented as YYYY-MM-DD, with more Y’s added as needed.
 Which date is 0000-01-01?
 Some would say, sync it up with the Gregorian calendar—but that perpetuates its Christian bias.
 Others say, pick a date, any date (such as midnight on January 1, 2000 or July 13, 1903) and just deal with it; presumably, events that occurred before that date would have to be represented with a negative number.

-The notion of decimal time appeals to my sense of logic—though it would appeal more if a year were, say, 100 or 500 or 1000 days long.
-That would make the math work out much more conveniently.
+In the abstract, I find the notion of decimal time somewhat appealing, though it would appeal more if a year were, say, 100 or 500 or 1000 days long—that would make the math work out much more conveniently.
 (Some proposals, by the way, try to divide the year up into 100 “days” of about 88 standard hours each, which is better for calculations but considerably worse for human beings.)
-But if meters and liters are a tough sell in the U.S., metric time is going to be tougher still.
+But if meters and liters are a tough sell in the United States, metric time is going to be tougher still.
 Maybe in a century or two…hmmm, century.
-I guess we use a kind of metric time after all. —Joe Kissell